• Home

 If you have the time, I recommend staying a minimum of 1 night in Chiang Rai.
 Though many people opt to visit Chiang Rai as a day trip from Chiang Mai, the 200-kilometre drive takes approximately 3.5 hours each way if you don’t stop, which means you will spend nearly 8 hours on the road if you do a Chiang Rai day trip from Chiang Mai.

 Chiang Rai accommodation options aren’t exactly plentiful, and when I researched hotel options I didn’t see too many that “jumped out” at me.
-Apart from the Le Meridien Chiang Rai, there are few luxury hotels in Chiang Rai and I didn’t see many options for independent travelers who want a private room at a boutique hotel with great facilities.
+There are few luxury hotels in Chiang Rai and I didn’t see many options for independent travelers who want a private room at a boutique hotel with great facilities.
 I ended up staying at Meesuk Residence, a 5-minute drive away from the main town and just 10 minutes away from Chiang Rai airport.

 It is a small budget hotel located in a quiet neighborhood without a pool or restaurant, but the rooms are spacious and very clean, and the staff are incredibly friendly.
 In fact, I had asked the lady at reception for directions to the nearest ATM and she kindly drew a map for me, and as I was walking away from the hotel she pulled up next to me on her scooter and offered to give me a lift!
 Click here to see current rates and availability at Meesuk Residence or click here to see other highly rated hotel options in Chiang Rai.